titapo/ezy/doc/tutorial/07_result.md

 divide("10", "0").visit(print_line); // ?
 ```

-The last line causes division by zero which is undefined behaviour, so we should prevent it somehow.
+The last line causes division by zero which is undefined behavior, so we should prevent it somehow.

 ### Divide or not divide